chaojie1022/soubaibei/src/main/resources/static/assets/bootstrap-table/src/extensions/key-events/README.md

     * r: It will refresh the table if the showRefresh option is enabled.
     * t: It will toggle the table view if the showToggle option is enabled.
     * p: It will fires the pagination switch if the showPaginationSwitch is enabled.
-    * left: It will go to prev page if the pagination is true.
+    * left: It will go to prev pageReq if the pagination is true.
-    * right: It will go to next page if the pagination is true.
+    * right: It will go to next pageReq if the pagination is true.
 * default: `false`